 How is the information used?

 The information obtained through the self-reported questionnaires will be shared with your health care provider.
 We track your responses over the course of your treatment with us.
-This way, we can use your responses to inform and guide your care, and to improve and explore additional ways to support patient care and treatment across Sheppard Pratt Health System.
+This way, we can use your responses to inform and guide your care, and to improve and explore additional ways to support patient care and treatment across Sheppard Pratt.
 The information collected may also help you to make informed decisions when it comes to your care.

-I didn’t receive a survey.
+I didn’t receive any questionnaires.
 Why not?

 There are a few reasons that you might not have received a survey: